catrope/sf-open-source-voting-talk/slides.md

 ---
 # DREs without paper trail are bad
 * Even if the software is free and open!
 (Which it isn't)
-* No way to audit the results
+* No way to audit the results, no recounts
+* 14 states use this
-* Still used in NJ, DE, SC, GA, LA
+    * Statewide in NJ, DE, SC, GA, LA
+    * Some counties in PA, TX, KS, FL, TN, AR, IN, KY, MS
-    * VA decertified theirs in 2017
+    * VA decertified DREs in 2017, switched in 2 months
-    * GA-6 and NJ-Gov elections used these
-    * Coalition for Good Governance sued Georgia over DREs (Curling v.
-Kemp)
+    * Lawsuit against Georgia demanding paper ballots
 * Banned in many countries, unconstitutional in Germany

 ---